quicwg/base-drafts/draft-ietf-quic-invariants.md

 versions they do not understand, or packets that have a connection ID they cannot associate with a QUIC version.

-Future specifications for intermediaries SHOULD document any implicit assumptions they are making about endpoint behavior beyond the invariants in this document, and the impact if future versions of QUIC violate those assumptions.
+Specifications for intermediaries SHOULD document any implicit assumptions they are making about endpoint behavior beyond the invariants in this document, and the impact if future versions of QUIC violate those assumptions.

 # QUIC Packet Headers